-- 29.1 The new term of the Agreement will be from July 1, 2011 through June 30, 2013.
-For each year during the duration of the Agreement the parties agree to reopeners on Article 7: Compensation and Benefits.
+- 29.1 The new term of the Agreement will be from July 1, 2019 through June 30, 2021.
+For the 2020/21 school year, the parties agree to reopeners on Article 7: Compensation and Benefits.
 In addition, the District and the Association shall have the ability to reopen two (2) articles for negotiations. - 29.2 If desired, either the District or the Association may notify the other in writing no sooner than January 1 and no later than April 1, annually of its desire to reopen negotiations.